Why Do I Snore?

 Snoring is caused by vibrations in the soft tissue at the back of the mouth and throat as you breathe.
 This is what causes the hoarse sounds typically associated with snoring.
 When air flows past the tissues of your upper airways, the relaxation in the tissues causes them to vibrate as you breathe.

-A second potential cause of snoring is obesity.
+A second potential cause is obesity.
 A patient who is overweight tends to have fat deposited in the upper airways, which can lead to obstruction when breathing.
-The third cause is lifestyle choices such as alcohol consumption and smoking – both these activities are linked to a higher risk of snoring.
+The third cause is lifestyle choices such as alcohol consumption and smoking – both these activities are linked to a higher risk of obstructive sleep apnea.

 Other factors are genetic – for example, you’re more likely to snore if you are a man or if you have a family history of snoring.